The Evaluation Gap Is the AI Gap

 On-demand deep evals (before major changes): Before shipping a new model version or significant prompt change, run the full golden dataset plus a fresh human sample.
 This is the gate before anything major goes to production.

-The tooling for this in mid-2023 was mostly DIY.
-The frameworks that would eventually make this easier were either just starting to emerge or not yet widely available.
-I was writing my own evaluation harnesses, building prompt management from scratch, and stitching together results with custom dashboards.
+The tooling for this in mid-2023 is mostly DIY.
+The frameworks that will eventually make this easier are either just starting to emerge or not yet widely available.
+Right now I'm writing my own evaluation harnesses, building prompt management from scratch, and stitching together results with custom dashboards.
 Scrappy.
-But the investment paid off every time I caught a regression before users did.
+But the investment pays off every time it catches a regression before users do.

 Why Eval Infrastructure Is the Moat